Rastalamm/topic-list/README.md

 ##Using this
 Whenever a function is invoked, there are always two implicit parameters passed into the function; this and arguments. arguments is an array of the arguments.
 EX: arguments[0] = the first argument passed in. this refers to the object which the current function is associated or belongs to.
-AKA the function context
+AKA the function context. this always always always refers to an instance of an object and a function always belongs to an object.
+If the function is on the global scope, this will refer to the global object whereas if the function is a method of an object, this refers to the object.

 ##Module Patterns